Stormzone

-Stormzone are a heavy metal band from Northern Ireland formed in 2004.
-The band's current line-up consists of vocalist John "Harv" Harbinson, bassist Graham McNulty, guitarists Steve Moore and Dave Shields, and drummer Davy Bates.
+Stormzone is a heavy metal band from Northern Ireland formed in 2004.
+The band's classic line-up consisted of vocalist John "Harv" Harbinson, bassist Graham McNulty, guitarists Steve Moore and Dave Shields, and drummer Davy Bates.
+Previous members included Andrew Baxter, Steve Doherty, Keith Harris, Junior Afrifa and Peťo Uhrin.

-The band have, to date, released four studio albums on SPV Records, three albums on Metal Nation Records, and one on Metalapolis Records.
-The band have enjoyed considerable success, playing major rock festivals such as Sweden Rock.
+The band released four studio albums on SPV Records, three albums on Metal Nation Records, and one on Metalapolis Records.
+The band enjoyed considerable success, playing major rock festivals such as Sweden Rock.
 Firefest, Z-Rock, Raismes Fest and Wacken Open Air, as well as performing extensively across the UK and Europe.
 Their releases and performances have been met with general critical acclaim from publications such as Classic Rock.
 Two albums have had covers designed by renowned fantasy artist Rodney Matthews, with more recent albums featuring artwork by John Harbinson himself.

 Other notable activities for the band have included performing as George Lynch's band, the "Lynch Mob", and supporting Y&T, White Lion, Tesla, Stryper, Sebastian Bach and Saxon.

 Initially beginning as a studio-only band crafting keyboard-driven AOR style rock, culminating in the release of the well-received Caught In The Act, Stormzone have taken a distinctive turn in recent years, focusing on a more guitar-heavy, NWOBHM style classic metal sound, with power metal influences.
 This re-invention of the band's sound has seen them enjoy considerable success, starting with a record contract with SPV/Steamhammer Records, and later with Metal Nations Records, under the management of Jess Cox (Neat Records/ original Tygers of Pan Tang vocalist), and then with German label Metalapolis Records in 2020.